Bonds – what they are and their importance

 What is a bond?

 Breaking it down – if I lend you £100 that’s a bond.
 As I am the lender, it means I am out of pocket.
 You owe me £100, which as a condition of the loan there could be a mutual agreement to pay interest at say 2% or 10% – whatever rate we agree.
 So why do they call it a purchase?
 The bond is represented by an instrument or certificate or record of the sale – and that can be sold on to anybody willing to pay.
-So in the above example the borrower who issues the bond, could sell the debt of £100 to somebody who might be desperate to give me £105 in my hand.
-Or – in unusual circumstances the borrower could sell the debt for less than £100.
+So in the above example the bondholder, could sell the debt owed to me of £100 to somebody who might be desperate to pay £105.
+Or – in unusual circumstances the bondholder (the lender) could sell the debt for less than £100.
 The market price is subject to demands in the bond market.

 So in effect the bond purchase (which is debt) can be sold like anything else.
-If you find that sounds mad that the borrower is the issuer, read Investopedia where they say, “The borrower (issuer) issues a bond that includes the terms of the loan, interest payments that will be made, and the time at which the loaned funds (bond principal) must be paid back (maturity date).” – don’t argue with me!
+If you find that sounds mad that the borrower is the issuer, read Investopedia where they say, “The borrower (issuer) issues a bond that includes the terms of the loan, interest payments that will be made, and the time at which the loaned funds (bond principal) must be paid back at maturity date.” – don’t argue with me!

 The core concept of a bond is usually about some entity (the lender) purchasing from a bank or other organisation (the borrower).
-This ‘purchase’ is a debt that the borrower owes to the lender .
+This ‘purchase’ is a debt that the borrower (issuer) owes to the lender (who becomes the bondholder).
 Now that’s strange because we’re talking about purchases – and in everyday life we purchase things that we can eventually hold or feel (or see) the effects of in our hands e.g. cars, apples, pens etc. When in ordinary life people take out a loan, the money in hand is seen as a credit – but actually it is a debt!